-OVERVIEW: The National YoungArts Foundation (NYAF)'s mission is to nurture accomplished 15- to 18-year-old emerging artists in the areas of cinema, dance, design, music, photography, writing, theater, and the visual arts.
-The NYAF provides a variety of support in the way of mentorship and scholarship programs, master classes, national recognition, and other opportunities in order to further their learning and encourage their pursuit of careers in the arts.
+OVERVIEW: The National YoungArts Foundation (NYAF)'s seeks to nurture accomplished 15- to 18-year-old emerging artists in cinema, dance, design, music, photography, writing, theater, and the visual arts.
+The NYAF provides a variety of mentorship and scholarship programs, master classes, national recognition, and other opportunities in order to further learning and encourage pursuit of careers in the arts.

-IP TAKE: The National YoungArts Foundation is one of the few organizations of its size that focuses strictly on the development of teens in the arts, but it's not a traditional grant provider.
-It selects 800 students each year to participate in its week long program of master classes and performance and showcase opportunities.
+IP TAKE: The National YoungArts Foundation is one of the few organizations of its size that focuses strictly on the development of teens in the arts.
+However, it is not a traditional grant provider.
+It selects 800 students each year to participate in its week-long program of master classes and performance and showcase opportunities.
 From there, some students may receive additional cash grants.

-All finalists are also eligible to be nominated to the U.S. Presidential Scholars Commission and be selected as a U.S. Presidential Scholar in the Arts.
+All finalists are also eligible for nomination to the U.S. Presidential Scholars Commission and selection as a U.S. Presidential Scholar in the Arts.
 This includes an invitation to participate in National Recognition Week in Washington, D.C. for a medal ceremony and the possibility to "showcase their work in a performance at the Kennedy Center or an exhibition and presentation at the Smithsonian Museum of American Art."

 Each discipline has specific portfolio requirements, which can be accessed through the application page.
 There is also a $35 non-refundable application fee for each category.
 Deadlines for applications are always toward the end of the year in mid-October.